 Roommates are encouraged to negotiate differences and to work with staff to problem-solve and communicate.
 Anyone desiring to change rooms or residence halls will meet with their residence hall staff or go to the Office of Housing and Residence Life for assistance.
 Requests for room changes may be accommodated on a case-by-case basis.
 Room Change Requests are not guaranteed and are based on space availability.
 Please note that there is a housing and room change freeze for the first two weeks and last two weeks of each semester.
 This is to allow time for students to get to know one another, and for residence life staff to process withdrawals and finalize available spaces.
 Similarly, room changes are not permitted during the last two weeks of each semester to allow students time to focus on final exam preparation and move out.
-There is a \$35 fee per room change.
+There is room change fee per move.
 Returning students have the opportunity to select roommates and specific rooms or apartments during the Room Selection process.
+All room changes must follow the guidelines outlined in the housing contract and any additional instructions provided by the department of housing and residence life regarding the requested room change.